 Baccalà- Salted Cod in Butter & Wine Reduction

-Baccalà is a traditional main course for this Christmas Even meal.
-Traditionally, this is made with true Baccalà- cod that has been preserved in salt and dried.
+Baccalà is a traditional main course for the Feast of the Seven Fishes.
+Traditionally, this is made with true Baccalà cod that has been preserved in salt and dried.
 Since this can be hard to find in our area, I’ve made my own version using fresh cod and salt in a butter and wine sauce.
 I’ll share my recipe soon, but here is a classic Baccalà recipe if you are interested.

 Scallops in Browned Butter

 I love scallops and they are a perfect part of a holiday meal.
 Our favorite way to make them is with a little browned butter, olive oil, and fresh herbs.
 Since there are so many other dishes at this meal, we only make one per person.
 My recipe is very similar to this one (I leave out the capers) and I’ll share my version soon.

 Skillet Bang Bang Shrimp with Sriracha Dipping Sauce